 Potential Career Options with a Master’s Degree in Marriage and Family Therapy

-Our master’s in marriage and family therapy online degree program help prepare graduates to pursue licensure as a Licensed Marriage and Family Therapist (LMFT) in the state of Virginia.
-Students from other states seeking this degree can check with their state board’s requirements to determine whether the program will lead to licensure in their state.
+Our master’s in marriage and family therapy online degree program helps prepare graduates to pursue Licensed Marriage and Family Therapist (LMFT) status in the state of Virginia.
+Students from other states seeking this degree should check with their state board’s requirements to determine whether the program will lead to licensure in their state.